-- the average selling prices of our solar power products and services; - the timing of completion of construction of our solar power projects; - the timing and pricing of project sales;
+- the average selling prices of our solar power products and services; - the timing of completion of construction of our solar power projects; - the timing and pricing of project sales; - changes in payments from power purchasers of solar power plants already in operation; - the rate and cost at which we are able to expand our internal production capacity; - the availability and cost of solar cells and wafers from our suppliers and toll manufacturers; - the availability and cost of raw materials, particularly high-purity silicon; - changes in government incentive programs and regulations, particularly in our key and target markets; - the unpredictable volume and timing of customer orders; - the loss of one or more key customers or the significant reduction or postponement of orders; - the availability and cost of external financing for on-grid and off-grid solar power applications; - acquisition and investment costs; - the timing of successful completion of customer acceptance testing of our solar power projects; - geopolitical turmoil and natural disasters within any of the countries in which we operate; - foreign currency fluctuations, particularly in British pounds, Renminbi, Canadian dollars, Japanese yen, Euros, Brazilian reals, South African rand and Thailand Baht; - our ability to establish and expand customer relationships;

-- changes in payments from power purchasers of solar power plants already in operation; - the rate and cost at which we are able to expand our internal production capacity; - the availability and cost of solar cells and wafers from our suppliers and toll manufacturers; - the availability and cost of raw materials, particularly high-purity silicon; - changes in government incentive programs and regulations, particularly in our key and target markets; - the unpredictable volume and timing of customer orders; - the loss of one or more key customers or the significant reduction or postponement of orders; - the availability and cost of external financing for on-grid and off-grid solar power applications; - acquisition and investment costs; - the timing of successful completion of customer acceptance testing of our solar power projects; - geopolitical turmoil and natural disasters within any of the countries in which we operate; - foreign currency fluctuations, particularly in British pounds, Renminbi, Canadian dollars, Japanese yen and Euros; - our ability to establish and expand customer relationships; - changes in our manufacturing costs; - the timing of new products or technology introduced or announced by our competitors; - fluctuations in electricity rates due to changes in fossil fuel prices or other factors; - allowances for doubtful accounts and advances to suppliers; - inventory write-downs; - impairment of property, plant and equipment; - impairment of project assets; - impairment of investments in affiliates; - depreciation charges relating to under-utilized assets; - loss on firm purchase commitments under long-term supply agreements; - construction progress of solar power projects and related revenue recognition; and - antidumping and countervailing duty costs and/or antidumping and countervailing duty true-up charges.
+- changes in our manufacturing costs; - the timing of new products or technology introduced or announced by our competitors; - fluctuations in electricity rates due to changes in fossil fuel prices or other factors; - allowances for doubtful accounts and advances to suppliers; - inventory write-downs; - impairment of property, plant and equipment; - impairment of project assets; - impairment of investments in affiliates; - depreciation charges relating to under-utilized assets; - construction progress of solar power projects and related revenue recognition; and - antidumping, countervailing and other duty costs and true-up charges

 We base our planned operating expenses in part on our expectations of future revenues.
-A significant portion of our expenses will be fixed in the shortterm.
+A significant portion of our expenses will be fixed in the short-term.
 If our revenues for a particular quarter are lower than we expect, we may not be able to reduce our operating expenses proportionately, which would harm our operating results for the quarter.
 As a result, our results of operations may fluctuate from quarter to quarter and our interim and annual financial results may differ from our historical performance.